WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/2-reclaiming-histories.md

 **[*Public Square*, "Incarceration or Graduation?"](/catalog/cpb-aacip-84edb076880) (KNME-TV, Albuquerque, NM, June 25, 2015)**

-The U.S. is known for its high rate of incarceration—a trend that carries over to young people in our society. *Public Square*, "Incarceration or Graduation?" asks how can we change this reality?
+The U.S. is known for its high rate of incarceration, a trend that carries over to young people in our society. *Public Square*, "Incarceration or Graduation?" asks how can we change this reality?

 **[*Espejos de Aztlán*, "Juan López and Jana López"](/catalog/cpb-aacip-c23d21680b5) (KUNM, Albuquerque, NM, November 17, 1983)**

-*Espejos de Aztlán*, "Juan López and Jana López" introduces the directors of STOP (Services To Offenders Program), who created a non-profit program that helps formally incarcerated parents.
+*Espejos de Aztlán*, "Juan López and Jana López" introduces the directors of STOP (Services To Offenders Program), who created a non-profit program that helps formerly incarcerated parents.

 #### Next: [Part 2: Sharing Stories](/exhibits/witnessing-nm/3-sharing-stories.md)